Roots For Ritchie Campaign: Grow With Us

 The current hall, built over 60 years ago, has reached the end of its lifespan.
 While renovations were carried out in the 1970s and 1990s, the structure now has significant deficiencies:

-Outdated Systems: The kitchen, HVAC, fire safety system, bathrooms, and meeting spaces are not only outdated but also energy inefficient.
+Outdated Systems: The HVAC, fire safety system, bathrooms, and meeting spaces are not only outdated but also energy inefficient.

 Structural Issues: The building has no insulation (R2 rating), the main hall floor has caved in, and the ‘70s addition has sunk, creating separation from the main hall.